firecat53/dockerfiles/deluge/README.rst

 ==========================

-This is a Dockerfile to set up deluge-web with an OpenVPN client attached through PrivateInternetAccess.com_ and managed with pia_deluge_monitor You need to have a network bridge (br0) already setup on the host, because pipework_ is used to establish the connection so the container can have it's own IP address on the network.
+This is a Dockerfile to set up deluge-web with an OpenVPN client attached through PrivateInternetAccess.com_ and managed with pia_deluge_monitor.
+You need to have a network bridge (br0) already setup on the host, because pipework_ is used to establish the connection so the container can have its own IP address on the network.
 This also avoids any port forwarding/open port issues.

 Build